Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 2. option 2: splice conditioned encoding: a SAP 1 or SAP 2 stream access point at the frame at the boundary
 3. option 3: splice point signalling: specific content conditioning at the splice point

 This specification requires option 1 or 2 to be applied.
+Otption 2 is required for dual encoder synchronisation and to avoid variation of the segment durations.

 ##  Requirements for Receiving and ingest source Entity Failover and Connection Error Handling ## {#failover}